 You know the fate of your freight the moment it is received!

-Your freight management software can update logistics immediately, and organize things appropriately.
-This has significant benefits for item level traceability and end to end feight visibility.
+Your freight management software can update logistics immediately, and organise things appropriately.
+This has significant benefits for item level traceability and end to end freight visibility.

 4. Issue Moderation